-NAPERVILLE COMMUNITY UNIT SCHOOL DISTRICT 203 HIGH SCHOOL SUMMER SCHOOL 2021 Online Summer School is a condensed learning experience that concentrates coursework normally covered in an 18-week term into a 3-week term.
+NAPERVILLE COMMUNITY UNIT SCHOOL DISTRICT 203 HIGH SCHOOL SUMMER SCHOOL 2023 Summer School is a condensed learning experience that concentrates coursework normally covered in an 18-week term into a 3-week term.
 We strongly encourage your close consideration of the nature of the summer school experience before registering for any summer school classes.
 Additionally, you must consult the academic counselor for assistance in selecting appropriate summer classes.
-Follow District 203 Summer Learning on Twitter for updated program information @203Summer GENERAL INFORMATION SUMMER SCHOOL DIRECTOR: Heather Schild SUMMER SCHOOL ASSISTANT DIRECTOR: Tom Gebbie REGISTRATION Registration opens on March 3, 2021 Registration Deadlines:
+Follow District 203 Summer Learning on Twitter for updated program information @203Summer For questions regarding registration or payment, please email us at summerlearning@naperville203.org.
+GENERAL INFORMATION SUMMER SCHOOL DIRECTOR: Heather Schild SUMMER SCHOOL ASSISTANT DIRECTOR: Tom Gebbie REGISTRATION Registration opens on March 1st, 2023 Registration Deadlines:

-- June 1, 2021 is the transportation deadline to be included in the development of bus routes - June 10, 2021 at 4:00 PM is the deadline for registration for 1st semester classes - July 1, 2021 at 4:00 PM is the deadline for registration for 2nd semester classes All fees must be paid in full by the first day of summer school.
+- May 19, 2023 is the transportation signup deadline to be included in the development of bus routes - May 19, 2023 at 4:00 PM is the deadline for registration for 1st semester classes - June 15, 2023 at 4:00 PM is the deadline for registration for 2nd semester classes All fees must be paid in full by the first day of summer school.
 Please note that in-district students attending private schools must also go through new student registration at the D203 office.

-Families of students in elementary, junior high, and high school general education, EL, and ESY programs will continue to have the option of in-person or online instruction.
-Families will need to make their declaration as part of the registration process.
-Due to staffing and class size constraints, families selecting the online only option may not be able to switch to in-person instruction after the registration deadline.

-SUMMER SCHOOL TERM FOR CLASSES

-Monday through Friday

-June 21-July 9 No school July 5

-July 12-July 30

-Tuition Summer School: \$210=1/2 credit, \$420=1 credit

-Tuition Driver Education: \$400

-SAT Prep Class: \$310

-Transportation: \$30 per three week session

-Each class includes a \$25 non-refundable registration fee

-PARENT & GUARDIAN ORIENTATION

-Summer school expectations, rules and important dates on the district summer school website as well as answers to frequently asked questions during a meeting on June 17 at Naperville North High School.
-Please plan to attend with your student.
+Summer school is primarily an in-person experience and Zoom will not be provided.
+However, the online classes that are offered are asynchronous experiences where students are not required to Zoom unless they are behind and it is required by the teacher.
+SUMMER SCHOOL TERM FOR CLASSES District 203 Summer School will be Monday-Friday Fridays are asynchronous, except July 7th, June 23rd and July 14th (if a final is given) Session 1: June 5 - June 23 \No School June 19th in observance of Juneteenth\ Session 2: June 26 - July 14 \E-Learning Day July 3rd, No School July 4th, In-Person Learning July 7th\ Tuition Summer School: \$225 for .5 credit \$450 for 1 credit Tuition Driver Education: \$400 SAT Prep Class: \$325 Transportation: \$30 per three week session \Each class includes a \$25 non-refundable registration fee PARENT & GUARDIAN ORIENTATION Summer school expectations, rules, and important dates are on the district summer school website, as well as answers to frequently asked questions during a virtual meeting which we will send out via Talk203.
 LENGTH OF SUMMER SCHOOL DAY: